EspejoLuis/quantlib-rust/DevLogs/11_November.md

        - In source
      - If market data doesn't change, then use a cashed value.

-## ☀️ 2 November 2025
+## ☀️ 2 November 2025 - Sunday

 ### Financial Instruments - Implementation

 - Useful link! : [Quantlib-Python Documentation](https://quantlib-python-docs.readthedocs.io/en/latest/indexes.html#histories)

-- Before continuing with [Implementing Quantlib](https://leanpub.com/implementingquantlib), I compiled the quantlib documentation in the library i.e. `make docs`.
+- Compiled the quantlib documentation in the library i.e. `make docs`.
 Quantlib uses Doxygen.
 Was wondering if there is an equivalent in Rust.
 There is.
 It's rustdoc which is built in rust by defaults.
 It seems cool.
 To keep in mind.

+- Link to the explanations by Ballabio: [Implementing Quantlib - Financial instruments](https://www.implementingquantlib.com/2013/07/chapter-2-part-1-of-4-financial.html)

 - To undertand the implementation of the [second requirement](11_November.md#L36) we are goint to need following main components:
   - `instrument.cpp` is in `instruments` folder.
   - `lazyobject.cpp` is in `patterns`folder.
   - `handle.cpp` is in `ql` folder, in the `loose section`.

-## ☀️ 4 November 2025
+## ☀️ 4 November 2025 - Tuesday

+### Financial Instruments - Implementation - Part II

 - So there are two types of objects:
   - Observer -> Instrument (for example Bond).